w3f/Grants-Program/applications/community-health-check.md

 - implement the tool in Polkadot and Kusama communities
 - analyse the interactions and perceptions data to validate the framework and provide insights to advance the communities

+We will deliver the project using three milestones.
+Milestone 1 and 2 are independent of each other.
+Milestone 3 depends on the input of milestone 1 and 2.

+Milestone 1: Conduct a community health check for Polkadot (or Kusama).
+Milestone 2: Conduct a community health check for Kusama (or Polkadot).
+Milestone 3: Conduct an ecosystem health check on Polkadot and Kusama.

 **An indication of how your project relates to Polkadot / Kusama.**
 Polkadot is a diverse ecosystem with "[more than 200 teams](https://polkadot.network/blog/polkadot-2022-roundup/)" building using Polkadot's technology stack.
 A lot of development within the ecosystem makes it increasingly difficult for community members to stay on top of everything.
 Our report includes the *small world metric*, a measure of how much the ecosystem allows for specialized cliques while, at the same time, enabling the flow of information between cliques.
 Knowing this metric for the ecosystem will provide community leaders and contributors with actionable data on where more alignment is necessary, where silos are forming, and what teams build strong bridges.

 The health check will be extended to also include the Kusama ecosystem.
 Given that the two ecosystems are related, it is expected that movements in one system (e.g., conflicts, sudden inflow or outflow of many members) will impact the other.

 **An indication of why your team is interested in creating this project**